-Bird banding, or bird ringing, is essential to bird conservation.
+Bird banding, or bird ringing, is essential to effective bird conservation.
 The banding of millions of birds annually worldwide contributes greatly to the study of birds' habits that can lead to a greater understanding of their needs.
-With that information, bird conservation efforts can be better focused to help keep birds safe, healthy and thriving.
+With that information, conservation efforts can be better focused to help keep birds safe, healthy, and thriving.

 What Is Bird Banding?

 Bird banding is the process of attaching a small metal or plastic band or tag around a bird's leg in order to identify individual birds from the band's unique number.
 Banding has been used for centuries, with the first bands being used on falconry birds or other captive birds so they could be identified and returned if they were stolen or strayed from their owners.
 Today, millions of wild birds are banded around the world each year.

 There are several different types of bands used on different bird species.
 Bands can be metal or plastic, and the unique identification number of each band may be etched or engraved onto the band.
 Some bands are brightly colored so they can be read at a distance without disturbing the birds.
 More detailed bands may have informational codes that identify where and when the bird was first banded.
 Some countries and banding organizations use bands that have the address of the relevant conservation organization right on the band.

 - Butt-End Bands: These bands clamp closed with blunt ends.
 This is the most common type of band and is suitable for most bird species, including passerines, ducks, and hummingbirds.